azishexacrew/hackathon-samarinda/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Usage
+The quickest way to usage with this repository to generate an application as shown below:

+Create the app:

 ## Tutorial